 He is active in the community, serving on the boards and committees of various charities, including the Singapore National Kidney Foundation, St Luke's Eldercare and Dover Park Hospice.
-A Fellow of CPA Australia, he is also a Fellow of CPA Australia, he is also a Fellow of Chartered Accountants Singapore and the Singapore Institute of Directors.
+A Fellow of CPA Australia, he is also a Fellow of Chartered Accountants Singapore and the Singapore Institute of Directors.
 In addition, he holds the Chartered Financial Analyst qualification and is a Senior Accredited Director in Singapore.